How Much Time Do You Have?

 When you subscribe to YNAB, we charge your card once your free trial ends.
 We’ll charge your card each following year on that same date.

 You can cancel your subscription at any time by logging into YNAB, going to the My Account section, scrolling down a bit (it’s not a long page) and clicking the ‘Cancel your subscription’ button.
 Once you cancel your subscription, you will not be charged again.
 If you still have remaining time left on your subscription, you can continue using YNAB.
+(Wondering what happens to your budget data when you cancel?
+Read all about it in our Security Policy.)

 An example: Jane signs up for YNAB and immediately subscribes to the annual plan.
 She enjoys YNAB immensely because she’s sleeping better and has more money in her bank account than ever before.
 However, for reasons I can’t think up as I write this, Jane decides to no longer use YNAB.
 Wait, yes, I know why.
 She stops using YNAB because she will be a TV show contestant on a new reality show for the next year where she tries to become a monk.
 At any rate, Jane cancels her subscription after nine months of use.